21 September 2009

 J.I.
 Baldwin & Son Barbecue, which allegedly has been open since 1926, is located right in the heart of Springfield, which is the county seat.

 As I'm coming to expect in these parts, Baldwin serves up a mean sandwich.
 This time, the pork is chopped, but it is still exceptionally tender and juicy.
 It's not quite as smoky as the other sandwiches in this report, but still has the complement of vinegar-based sauce.
-And the hot vinegar-based sauce that's avilable on the side packs quite a punch.
+And the hot vinegar-based sauce that's available on the side packs quite a punch.

 The place that I was most curious about in Robertson County was also the one I was most doubtful about actually finding still in existence.
-One of the first barbecue-related books that I discovered was Real Barbecue by Greg Johnson and Vince Staten.
+One of the first barbecue-related books I discovered was Real Barbecue by Greg Johnson and Vince Staten.
 In that book, published in 1988, Johnson and Staten put forth a list of the 100 best barbecue restaurants in America.
 That list was surely controversial then and it still is today, but the one and only barbecue joint from Middle Tennessee to make the list was Old Fashion Bar-B-Q in Greenbrier.
 The barbecue was cooked by Thomas Jones as a weekend-only side business and vended out of an old milk truck in his front yard.
 Johnson and Staten gave it their highest rating - "As Good As We've Ever Had."

 Fast forward to 2009 and I am scouting barbecue restaurants in Robertson County.
 Of course I want to hit Old Fashion if I can, but the chances of it still existing are slim.
 First of all, it's been 20+ years since the book was written.
 Barbecue restaurants seem to age in dog years.
 It's a rarity for one to last that long, especially a mom-and-pop weekend-only operation based out of someone's home.
 Second, I could find no indication on the internet that this place is still open.
 I mean there is ZERO reference to this place online - no restaurant listings, no mention in blogs, nothing.
 Finally, the address given in the book - "335 Hwy 431" - does not exist according to my GPS device.
 But I thought I'd take a cruise down 431 and see what I could see.